-- Partner Agencies must sign in at the Agency Fulfillment desk prior to receiving their order and Pick & Weigh pickups.
-All Agency representatives will need to be knowledgeable of the Agency name and Agency number.
-Representatives not knowledgeable may be turned away if their presence cannot be verified by the Warehouse and/or Agency Services Team. - Partner Agencies may back up their vehicle to an empty dock.
-Only one vehicle per Agency may be docked at a time. - Partner Agencies must adhere to all posted and verbal instructions given by Food Bank warehouse staff and regional drivers. - Partner Agencies have a maximum of 30 minutes to load their orders and participate in Pick & Weigh. - Partner Agencies that do not pick up their orders on during their designated pickup time may be subject to a \$25 \$100 re-stocking fee, depending on the size of the order. - The Agency representative is responsible for checking the Food Bank invoice against their pulled food orders.
+- Partner Agencies must sign-in at the Agency Fulfillment desk prior to all order and Pick & Weigh pickups.
+All Agency representatives will need to be knowledgeable of the Agency name and Agency number. - Partner Agencies may back up their vehicle to an empty dock.
+Only one vehicle per Agency may be docked at a time. - Partner Agencies must adhere to all posted and verbal instructions given by Food Bank warehouse staff and regional drivers. - Partner Agencies have a maximum of 30 minutes to load their orders and participate in Pick & Weigh. - Partner Agencies that do not pick up their orders on or during their designated pickup time may be subject to a \$25 \$100 re-stocking fee, depending the size of the order. - The Agency representative is responsible for checking the Food Bank invoice against their pulled food orders.
 Shortages or overages on food orders must be reported to a Food Bank warehouse staff prior to leaving or no more than 24 hours after picking up an order.
-It is recommended that each case or box be checked by an Agency representative as it is loaded into the vehicle. - After all food is loaded, the Partner Agency must sign the Food Bank copy of the invoice and return it to the Agency Fulfillment Desk. - Partner Agencies are responsible and liable for loading food orders and Pick & Weigh items into their vehicles. - Partner Agencies should return all banana boxes to the Food Bank or to regional delivery sites. - The Agency should provide a vehicle(s) large enough to safely transport food orders. - Pick & Weigh and produce must be weighed separately by product type before loading.
+It is recommended that each case or box be checked by an Agency representative as it is loaded into the vehicle. - After all food is loaded, the Partner Agency must sign the Food Bank copy of the invoice, return it to the Agency Fulfillment Desk, and retain your signed copy for three years. - Partner Agencies are responsible and liable for loading food orders and Pick & Weigh items into their vehicles. - Partner Agencies should return all banana boxes to the Food Bank or to regional delivery sites. - The Agency should provide a vehicle(s) large enough to safely transport food orders. - Pick & Weigh and produce must be weighed separately by product type before loading.